gorakhargosh/pyoauth/docs/source/index.rst

 approach—we try to tell you as much about the problem as possible.
-For example, OAuth relies on the availability of SSL to communicate securely, and therefore, the library checks whether the OAuth endpoint URLs you specify use SSL.
-By default, the library prohibits you from using non https URLs for OAuth endpoint URLs, but you can change this behavior to suit your needs.
+For example, OAuth relies on the availability of SSL to communicate securely, and therefore, the library checks whether the OAuth endpoint URLs you specify use SSL and prohibits you from using them if they do not begin with ``https://``.
+You can change this behavior to suit your needs, but the library will warn you.

 Signature methods
 ~~~~~~~~~~~~~~~~~